RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 NMA Tutorial
 ====================================

 Enterovirus 71 (EV-71) is a human pathogen that predominantly infects small children.
 The capsid is icoshedral and contains 60 protomer units.
 In a **mature capsid** the protomers are assembled as a set of 12 pentamers.
 Each protomer contains a single copy of the proteins VP1-VP4.
-During infection the virus capsid expands to release its RNA into the host cell.
+During infection, the virus capsid expands to release its RNA into the host cell.
 This expanded capsid is known as the **A-particle.**

 Aim
 -----------